 Goodwill is not amortized but tested annually for impairment or when interim indicators of impairment are present.
 The test for goodwill impairment involves an assessment of impairment indicators.
 If indicators are present, a quantitative test of impairment is performed.
 During the quantitative test, the fair value of the reporting unit is compared to its carrying value.
 If the fair value of the reporting unit is less than the carrying value, the difference represents an impairment.
-If the fair value of the reporting unit is greater than the carrying value, no impairment is recognized.
+If the fair value of the reporting unit is recognized.

-On December 31, 2022, we concluded that no goodwill impairment indicators were present.
+On June 30, 2023, we concluded that no goodwill impairment indicators were present.